-STANDARD ANNUAL ARTICLES
+SECTION VII: STANDARD ANNUAL ARTICLES

-SECTION VII: STANDARD ANNUAL ARTICLES Voted on Together as part of a consent agenda
+(Voted on together as part of a consent agenda.)

-ARTICLE 46: To see if the Town will vote to authorize the Town Administrator or his designee to dispose of the following articles of personal property by trade in or sale, or do or act anything thereon.
+ARTICLE 48: To see if the Town will vote to authorize the Town Administrator or the Town Administrator's designee to dispose of the following articles of personal property by trade in or sale, or do or act anything thereon.